 Interfaith Programs and Services

-Furthermore, the Office of Campus Ministry encourages the Georgetown community to explore the wide array of religious services, holiday celebrations, and small group opportunities on campus both within and outside of one’s own tradition.
+Furthermore, Campus Ministry encourages the Georgetown community to explore the wide array of religious services, holiday celebrations, and small group opportunities on campus both within and outside of one’s own tradition.
 Visiting a service is a great way to learn more about different religious traditions and all of our services are open to visitors.